Storyyeller/cryptominisat-rs/README.markdown

 }
 ```

 Variables are indexed by unsigned integers 0...n-1.
-A literal represents either a variable or a negatved variable.
+A literal represents either a variable or a negated variable.
 A clause is a set of literals, at least one of which must be true in the final solution.
 For convience, new_var() both adds a variable and returns a literal representing the new variable.
 However, you can manually create literals and clauses if you want to.
 The above code is syntactic sugar for the following.

 ```
     let mut solver = Solver::new();